-For my child, , to participate on the yearbook staff, I understand he/she will need to follow these requirements: 1.
-Attend class with no more than tw vo absences per quarter.
-2. Attend after-school meetings on t he following days and times: 3.
-Attend work nights on the followin ng days and times: 4.
-Understand that occasionally yea urbook work may need to be done on weekends.
+For my child, , to participate on the yearbook staff, I understand he/she will need to follow v these requirements: 1.
+Attend class with no more than t wo absences per quarter.
+2. Attend after-school meetings on the following days and times: 3.
+Attend work nights on the followi ng days and times: 4.
+Understand that occasionally year arbook work may need to be done on weekends.
 5. Sell advertising.
-Replace or repair equipment that cameras and computers. they may damage, including but not limited to As the parent of this student, I am willing -- Allow my child to drive to conduct e meeting times. -- Supply food on work days or night -- Help proof pages of the yearbook rrands or sell ads during yearbook class or Parent name Parent email Parent phone Date
+Replace or repair equipment the cameras and computers. at they may damage, including but not limited to As the parent of this student, I am willin -- Allow my child to drive to conduct of meeting times. -- Supply food on work days or nigh -- Help proof pages of the yearboo errands or sell ads during yearbook class or ats if asked.
+Parent name Parent email Parent phone Date